adrienTchounkeu/bmat-report-isrcs/README.rst

 To solve the problem, we did some hypothesis:

 * data are well-formatted in the files
-* user can only enter dates in [10, 11, 12, 13, 14]
+* user can only enter days in [10, 11, 12, 13, 14]
-* number of plays of each isrc in the isrc file is the sum of all the streams of tracks with the same isrc (in case, it appears in multiple lines of report files)
+* number of plays of each isrc is the sum of all the streams of tracks with the same isrc (in case, it appears in multiple lines of report files)
 * the first endpoint ``/report/<date>`` ingests the Top10k ISRCs in a file ``top10k_2020-11-{date}.csv`` contained in the folder named ``ingests``
 * the second point ``/tracks`` lists all the tracks of **ingested data**.
 To filter by date and/or isrc, just call the endpoint with arguments ``/tracks?date={target_date}&isrc={target_isrc}``